tessaSlice/tessaSlice.github.io/density-debris/src/content/projects/trektician.md

   - AI
   - LLM
   - Web dev
+  - Google API
 github_link: "https://github.com/tessaSlice/TrekTician"
 ---

 # Inspiration

-[TBD, look at project README.md for more inspiration]
+Traveling is rewarding; however, planning can be stressful.
+Many plans their trip with a travel agency due to convenience, while others choose to plan online because of flexibility.
+TrekTician gives a one-stop tour planner that generates all aspects of your travel plan tailored to your preferences, which provides BOTH convenience and flexibility.

-# How I did it
+# How we did it

-It's a work in progress, a lot of recorded details can be found in my GitHub repository.
+This was a massive team effort, and I primarily worked on the backend aspect of the project.
+To make the backend, I used Flask and python.
+We used the python requests library to make GEMINI API calls and to retrieve images of the cities from the Google custom search engine API.

+Other team members focused on working in the front-end, and more details on their work and documentation can be found in the GitHub repository or through the Devpost link below.

 # Check it out!

-- [GitHub repository](https://github.com/tessaSlice/TrekTician): Contains source files of the project.
+- [GitHub repository](https://github.com/tessaSlice/TrekTician): Contains source files of the project and all that I accomplished alongside three other students in just the span of two days.
+- [Devpost](https://devpost.com/software/trektician-simplify-travel-planning-without-sacrificing-fun): Our hackathon submission which includes a video demo and details on our project.